How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Obesity and Excess Body Weight Often Comes with Underlying Conditions

-Another reason the obese tend to decline so rapidly when developing an illness like the coronavirus is because being obese has already made them sick.
+Another reason why the obese tend to decline so rapidly when developing an illness like the coronavirus is because being obese has already made them sick.

 High Blood Pressure (Hypertension)